 Tile Color and Energy

 Homeowners have a wide range of colors to choose from if they decide to install vinyl siding.
-The colors available include yellow, red, white, blue, beige, pewter, green, brown, and off-white.
-In order to get the maximum energy savings, panel color in white or off-white is the best.
+In order to get the maximum energy savings, panel color in white or off-white are the best.

 Almost 90% of solar energy will be absorbed by dark colored tiles, but panels in a lighter color will reflect light and heat off of the house.
 This will result in tremendous savings since your air conditioner won’t have to work as hard to cool the house.
 You can also add a reflective material to the siding which will further improve energy savings.